HTML And Front-end Architecture

 • Avoid flashing content

-• Provide visible indication of focus ( :hover with mouse and :focus without mouse)
+• Provide visible indication of focus

 • Add captions or transcripts for audio/videos